Accessibility Tools

 eyfs_outdoor.jpeg

-At Alfred Lord Tennyson School we aim to:
+At Alfred Lord Tennyson School in our Early Years Provision we aim to:

 • Give our youngest children the very best start to their education by providing an appropriate curriculum, as well as a nurturing and engaging learning environment tailored to their personal needs, the needs of the cohort and to prepare them for their future learning.